11 inch Hand-Forged Khukuri Knife 5160 Jeep Leaf Spring Blade

 Explore More:

-If you are looking for more than just a working khukuri, don’t miss our [Handmade Khukuri Collection], featuring a variety of traditional, tactical, and decorative kukri knives, swords collection, damascus knives.
 You can also read our latest [Khukuri Care & Maintenance Guide] on our blog, where we share tips on sharpening, oiling, and preserving your blade for years of use, if your need sugesstion on how to select your first blade you can also explore our blog on choosing right gurkha khukuri.